cole-trapnell-lab/monocle-release/getting-started.md

 "reshape2", "plyr", "parallel", "methods"))
 {% endhighlight %}

-You will also need to install Bioconductor:
+You will also need to install [Bioconductor](http://bioconductor.org/install/):

 {% highlight R %}
 > source("http://bioconductor.org/biocLite.R")
 > biocLite()
 {% endhighlight %}

-###Installing the Myoblast example data
+###Installing the myoblast example data
 Monocle includes a detailed documentation vignette and snippets of example code that depend on the skeletal muscle myoblast data described in Trapnell and Cacchiarelli et al. You'll need to install the data package containing it before installing Monocle.
 To do so, type:

 {% highlight bash %}